KatherineTrice/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Post-Doctoral Student, Brain and Cognitive Sciences
+role: Post-Doctoral Associate, Brain and Cognitive Sciences

 # Organizations/Affiliations to show in About widget
 organizations: